 Network architecture

 We present a neural network with one hidden layer (68 units), fully connected to the three units in the output layer (Fig. 1).
-The input (56x56 pixels) presented one of three letters (“A”, “E”, “T”) in one quadrant per image.
+The input (56x56 pixels) could be one of three letters (“A”, “E”, “T”) presented in one of the quadrants.
 To implement competition between the quadrants, the input was filtered by a convolutional kernel of size 28x28 with stride = 28, and the resulting 2x2 output was summed up at each hidden unit.
 The hidden activations were calculated as:

 Hj= σZj= 11+e-2(Zj-2.5)